What is double glazing?

 All properties lose heat through their windows.
 Installing energy efficient double-glazing is an effective way of reducing your energy bills and keeping your home warmer and quieter.

 Double-glazed windows use two sheets of glass with a gap between them which creates an insulating barrier, whilst triple-glazed windows have three sheets of glass.
 Both options can deliver a high level of energy efficiency; it is not the case that you have to use triple-glazing to gain the most energy efficient window.

-Between the double-glazing glass panes, the space can be filled with either a vacuum (quite rare nowadays; they require excellent sealing, otherwise the vacuum diminishes so the efficiency decreases) or a heavy inert gas such as Argon, Krypton or Xenon.
+The space between the glass panes can be filled with either a vacuum (quite rare nowadays because they require excellent sealing, otherwise the vacuum diminishes so the efficiency decreases), or a heavy inert gas such as Argon, Krypton or Xenon.
 Both these methods are trying to create a more effective insulating barrier, known scientifically as increasing the R-value (which is the measure of thermal resistance).

 Energy efficient double-glazed windows are available in a variety of frame materials (including uPVC and more traditional wood) and styles.
-These windows vary in their energy efficiency, depending on how well they stop heat from passing out through the window, how much sunlight travels through the glass and how little air can leak in or out around the window.
+These windows vary in their energy efficiency, depending on how well they stop heat from passing out through the window, how much sunlight travels through the glass and the amount of air that can leak in or out around the window.

 The most energy efficient glass for double-glazing is low emissivity (Low-E) glass.
 This often has an unnoticeable coating of metal oxide, normally on one of the internal panes – next to the gap.
 It lets sunlight and heat in but cuts the amount of heat that can get out again.